-Whilst only a third of Indian SMEs are currently using shoppertainment - typically livestreaming and influencers - to engage Consumers, this approach is set to grow significantly in future.
+Whilst less than 3 in 10 Malaysian SMEs are currently using shoppertainment - typically livestreaming and influencers - to engage Consumers, this approach is set to grow significantly in future.

 One of the more obvious impacts of the pandemic was to limit in-person interaction with brands and products - resulting in less of emotional connection.